openlibhums/memory-alpha/content/support/guides/workflow-reviewer.md

 If you have any other roles within a journal (e.g. author, editor), you will also see sections for these on your dashboard.
 ![Reviewer Dashboard block](../../support/images/workflow/reviewer-block.png)

-Click **View Requests** to be taken to the Review Requests page.
+Click **View requests** to be taken to the Review Requests page.
 On this page, you can see more information about the review (title, abstract, keywords, etc.) and either accept or decline the task.

 ![The two columns on the ‘Review Requests’ page (‘Awaiting initial decision’ and ‘Reviews in progress’).
 There is a task in the left column that is awaiting a decision.
 The task block (or card) displays the title, due date and editor initials.
 It also contains three buttons: ‘View Detail’, ‘Accept Task’ and ‘Decline Task’.)](../../support/images/workflow/reviewer-kanban.png)